-MASS (Multi-Aperture Scintillation Sensor), developed at Sternberg Institute (Moscow) with ESO support, consists of an off-axis reflecting telescope and a detector unit which measures the scintillations of single stars in four concentric zones of the telescope pupil using photo-multipliers (RD2).
-Measurements are taken with frequency of 1kHz during a base time of 1s.
+MASS (Multi-Aperture Scintillation Sensor), developed at Sternberg Institute (Moscow) with ESO support, consists of an off-axis reflecting telescope and a detector unit which measures the scintillations of single stars in four concentric zones of the telescope pupil using photomultipliers at a frequency of 1kHz [RD2].
+Measurements of the scintillation indices from the 4 apertures (A,B,C,D) plus the differentials (AB,AC,AD,BC,BD,CD) are taken during a base time of 1s.
 A statistical analysis of these signals during the 1mn averaging period yields information on the vertical profile of the turbulence Cn2(h).
-MASS delivers the integrated Cn2 in 6 layers placed at 0.5, 1, 2, 4, 8 and 16 km above the telescope pupil.
-The combination of a DIMM and a MASS gives the possibility to measure both seeing and low-resolution turbulence profiles, as well as coherence time and isoplanatic angle.
+It is performed by piping MASS and DIMM raw files into ATMOS, a software module which looks for the most probable profile which could have produced this given set of scintillation indices.
+ATMOS has been considerably modified in 2011 (V. Kornilov et al.; PASP126:482-495).
+The main change is that the newer versions of ATMOS (2.9 and above) allow to include DIMM raw measurements (slopes) into the reconstruction process.
+MASS-DIMM products are expected to be more accurate because MASS is corrected for scintillation saturation and DIMM is corrected for propagation effects.
+ATMOS delivers, under the MASS-DIMM label, the integrated Cn2 in 6 layers (J1:J6) placed at 0.5, 1, 2, 4, 8 and 16 km above the telescope pupil with a resolution of about half their altitude, plus the ground layer (J0) as the complement of the sum of the 6 layers to the total MASS-DIMM seeing.
+The combination of a DIMM and a MASS gives the possibility not only to measure both seeing and turbulence profiles, but also coherence time (using local wind velocity for the ground layer) and isoplanatic angle for the whole atmosphere.